Tummy Tuck or Abdominoplasty Questions Answered by Dr. Kenneth Hughes, Los Angeles Plastic Surgeon

 Answer: Healthy people at their ideal weight should have the best overall recovery from a tummy tuck and liposuction, but some of this will depend upon the surgical technique and adherence to postoperative protocols.

 Liposuction is not a weight loss technique but a contouring one.
 The patient must have adequate skin elasticity to allow for skin retraction after surgery.
 If the waist was smaller at one time, the waist can likely be reduced to those same measurements or smaller provided the muscular and fascial integrity has remained the same.
 A tummy tuck with muscle tightening will create a flat abdomen.
+Additional procedures can be performed as part of a mommy makeover.

 Question: How can I slim down my waist as much as possible as well as having full tummy tuck?